nashbalraj08/ml-models-predict-student-performance/README.md

 # Machine Learning Models to Predict Student Performance

 ## Overview
-The goal of applying these machine learning models is to predict the target variable within prediction error threshold that generalizes well on unseen data providing insight on student performance
+The goal of applying these machine learning models is to predict the target variable within the prediction error threshold that generalizes well on unseen data providing insight on student performance

 ## Features
 - Applying Linear and Non-linear Models